Flexible working: the law and best practice

 Application for flexible working

 An employee's application should set out their desired working pattern and how they think you can accommodate it.
-You should accept the information they give as true unless you have good reason to doubt it.

 Information that must be included in a flexible working application

 In order for a flexible working application to be valid, it must:

 - state that it is being made under the statutory right to make a flexible working request

 - specify the flexible working pattern applied for